 Micro potatoes, steamed kale with sautéed onions and mushrooms

-- Two cups of chopped kale (I buy organic kale in a bag already chopped up.
+- Two to four cups of chopped kale.
+It shrinks down (I buy organic kale in a bag already chopped up.
 Did you know that ‘kale’ is about the most nutritious leafy green you can eat?)

 - Steam kale for about 5 to 10 minutes or until tender

-- Peel and cut up one russet organic potato, put in a microwave safe container about 3 1/2 minutes until cooked (two potatoes take about twice as long)
+- Peel and cut up one to two russet organic potato, put in a microwave safe container about 3 1/2 minutes each until cooked (two potatoes take about six minutes)

-- Sauté half a sliced onion and cup of mushrooms for about five or ten minutes in fry pan (you can add a bit more because they both shrink down quite a lot)
+- Sauté onion and mushrooms for about five or ten minutes in fry pan (you can add a bit more because they both shrink down quite a lot)